 Dessert bars are not just pleasing to the taste buds though, as many of them feature picture-perfect serves of loaded ice cream sundaes and over-the-top freakshakes, while fun and quirky interiors are just a bonus.
 If you want to stick to regular restaurants though, there are tons in town that boast a fab pudding menu, as well as some impressive vegan desserts in London.

 If you feel as strongly about the sweet stuff as we do, you probably spend a good amount of time scrolling through Instagram and searching online for the best desserts London has to offer.
 We have got you covered, with our hand-picked selection of the most incredible pudding spots.
 Whether you are on the hunt for a dedicated dessert bar, or simply just a restaurant with a cracking selection of puddings, our pick of the sweetest treats you can find in London should have something that tickles your fancy.

 While restaurants with great dessert menus are all well and good, a menu dedicated entirely to sweet stuff is even better.
 Below, you’ll find our pick of the best dessert bars in London.

 Cedric Grolet at The Berkeley, Knightsbridge

-Landing in London fresh from France, Cédric Grolet brings with him a global fanbase who eagerly follow his every invention.
-His British outpost is found within the luxurious confines of The Berkeley and isn’t just a spot to grab a single dessert, instead guests can dine on a dessert tasting menu of seven courses.
+What: Landing in London fresh from France, Cédric Grolet brings with him a global fanbase who eagerly follow his every invention.
+His British outpost is found within the luxurious confines of The Berkeley and isn’t just a spot to grab a single dessert.
+Instead, guests can dine on a dessert tasting menu of seven courses.
 The menu changes regularly but expect the most intricate patisserie work and fantastically bright flavours – the wince-inducing lemon isn’t to be missed for both its flavour and its feed-appeal on Instagram.
 This one’s guaranteed to pull in the likes.